Documentation Index

 As shown in the above screenshot, new connections to the ADS API can be created by clicking on the burger menu icon in the Model panel.
 Each connection is named Client.

-Each client requires the following parameters to be set:
+Each client requires the following properties or parameters to be set:

-• Enables data collection: When Disabled, the client will remain inactive.
-The default value is set to Enabled.
+• Enables data collection: When Disabled, the client remains inactive.
+The default value is Enabled.

 • Scan rate: Specifies the request rate to the ADS API, displayed in milliseconds.
 The minimum value is 100ms.
 The default value is 30,000ms.